Denali National Park & Preserve

 Wildlife in Denali

-Sighting any wildlife in the park requires a bit of luck, but Denali Park and Denali Park Road present fantastic opportunities to spot these animals in their native habitat.
+Sighting any wildlife in the park requires a bit of luck, but flying above Denali Park present fantastic opportunities to spot these animals in their native habitat.

 The largest and most well-regarded wildlife in Denali are grizzly bears, black bears, moose, and wolves.
 Dall sheep can often be seen far off in the distance, clinging to cliff sides in small to medium-sized herds.
 Caribou tend to stay in small groups, browsing through brush and tundra, looking for food.